Audit Trail & Audit Log

 How it works

-• Every action (scan, edit, approval, deletion) is logged with user ID, timestamp and IP context.
+- Every action (scan, edit, approval, deletion) is logged with user, timestamp and context.

 Why it matters